Trifolium pratense: Uses

 It is widely grown as a fodder crop, valued for its nitrogen fixation, which increases soil fertility.
 For these reasons, it is used as a green manure crop.
 Several cultivar groups have been selected for agricultural use, mostly derived from T. pratense var. sativum.
 It has become naturalised in many temperate areas, including the Americas and Australasia as an escape from cultivation.

 Due to its beauty, it is used as an ornamental plant.
 Red clover's flowers and leaves are edible, and can be added as garnishes to any dish.
 They can be ground into a flour.

 The flowers often are used to make jelly and tisanes, and are used in essiac recipes.
 Their essential oil may be extracted and its unique scent used in aromatherapy.

 Trifolium pratense's perennial nature affords sustained, reliable growth.
 Furthermore, the species' ability to fix nitrogen promotes protein rich growth, enables it to support a wide range of wildlife including deer, turkeys, and rabbits.
 These characteristics make Trifolium pratense useful for hunters interested in attracting game.
 The pink flowers afford high visibility levels and facilitate such attraction and may be used by wildlife remediation teams and conservationists seeking to build wildlife bridges to connect fragmented habitats.

-Alternative and traditional medicine
+Medicinal uses

 In the traditional medicine of India, Trifolium pratense is believed to be a deobstruent, antispasmodic, expectorant, sedative, anti-inflammatory and antidermatosis agent.

 In alternative medicine, red clover is promoted as a treatment for a variety of human maladies, including symptoms of menopause, coughs, disorders of the lymphatic system and a variety of cancers.
 There is some evidence it may reduce the frequency of hot flushes in menopausal women.
-There is no good evidence it is of any benefit in preventing or treating cancer of any other disease.
+There is no good evidence it is of any benefit in preventing or treating cancer or any other diseases.

 Due to its coumarin derivatives, T. pratense should be used with caution in individuals with coagulation disorders or currently undergoing anticoagulation therapy.
 It is metabolised by CYP3A4 and therefore caution should be used when taking it with other drugs using this metabolic pathway.